robertrodarte/UDP-Application/README.md

 - Prone to duplicate messages and there is no re-ordering.
 - No user authentication — any client can send a public key to the server.
 - No persistent storage — messages are not saved beyond runtime.
-- Only used for local or LAN use.
+- Only used for local use.

 ---